mdkamrulislam0093/TM-Custom-Fields/README.md

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 TM Custom Fields (TMCF) helps you easily customize WordPress with powerful, professional and intuitive fields from any posts, pages and any custom post types.
+Its very Lite Version.

 == Description ==
-TM Custom Fields turns WordPress sites into a fully-fledged content management system by giving you all the tools to do more with your data.
+TM Custom Fields (Lite) turns WordPress sites into a fully-fledged content management system by giving you all the tools to do more with your data.

 Use the TMCF plugin to take full control of your WordPress edit screens, custom field data like text, number, tel, email, gallery etc.